 Lunch: The Mediterranean salad with olive-oil-based dressing, the grilled chicken, whole-wheat pita.

-Dinner: The Burrito bowl with brown rice, black beans, good amount of fajita vegetables, the grilled chicken, salsa and guacamole.
+Dinner: The Burrito bowl with brown rice, black beans, a good amount of fajita vegetables, the grilled chicken, salsa and guacamole.

 Breakfast: A Wheat toast with almond butter, and scrambled eggs.